-Anyone who conducts business in Delaware - even if they are located outside that state - has until April 14, 2018 to comply with new requirements to protect personal information from data breaches and to meet expanding duties to give notice of those breaches under an Act recently signed into law by Gov. John Carney.
+Anyone who conducts business in Delaware - even if they are located outside that state - has until April 14, 2018 to comply with new requirements to protect "personal information" of Delaware residents from data breaches and to meet expanding duties to give notice of those breaches under an Act recently signed into law by Gov. John Carney.

 Consistent with recent trends in cybersecurity law, the Act requires persons who maintain certain types of personal and confidential information to take proactive measures to prevent data breaches.
 It requires persons who conduct business in Delaware to "implement and maintain reasonable procedures and practices to prevent the unauthorized acquisition, use, modification, disclosure, or destruction of personal information collected or maintained in the regular course of business."
 The Act does not specify the measures that would qualify as "reasonable procedures and practices," presumably leaving it to be determined on a case-by-case basis if and as breaches occur.
+However, there are cybersecurity laws and regulations that impose more specific requirements in other contexts and jurisdictions, as well as evolving technical standards and practices, to which the courts and regulators may look for guidance to delineate the measures required to comply with this aspect of the Act.